cds-snc/notification-admin/README.md

 - Testing

-Some typos will not cause `babel` to complain but will lead to incorrect or missing French text in the app.
-To test for some that we've encountered, run
+Some typos in the `fr.csv` file might not be caught by `babel` but will lead to incorrect or missing French text in the app.
+To test for the kinds of typos we’ve encountered before, run:
 ```bash
 make test-translations
 ```

-Note that this make target is run during our CI process and will fail if any problems are detected.
+Note that this make target is always run during our CI process and will fail if any problems are detected when pushing changes.

 ## Using Local Jinja for testing template changes